direshawarma/noita-gold-decay/README.md

 # noita-gold-decay

-A standalone version of the Gold Decay function from the now-defunct Goki's Things

-Gold decay causes gold nuggets that despawn to drop their value in gold dust.
-It's like Gold is Forever, but the physics engine doesn't go nuts if you have too many uncollected nuggets around.
+Not enough time to pick up those gold nuggets?
+Gold is Forever leaves so many nuggets around that your system chokes on the physics calculations?
+Look no further, the best of both worlds is here!

+Gold decay replaces gold nuggets with their value in gold dust when they expire, letting you pick up the gold at your leisure without melting your CPU.

+This mod replaces the vanilla Gold is Forever perk with the Gold Decay perk in the perk pool.
+There is an option to receive the perk on spawn.

 # Installation